-I have just joined the Parent Council this year, 2020, as both my daughters are now at Viewforth – one in S1 and one in S3.
-I am really interested in what goes on at their school and am eager to help and support both them and the school, to make their time there an enjoyable one.0
+I joined the Parent Council in 2020.
+My daughters are now at Viewforth – one in S2 and one in S4.
+I am really interested in what goes on at their school and am eager to help and support both them and the school, to make their time there an enjoyable one.

 How do I join the Parent Council?

 We are always looking to welcome new members to join the Parent Council.
 If you are interested in joining or would like to come along to a meeting to see what we do first before making the decision to join, then please contact us at: firstname.lastname@example.org

 Alternatively, you can join the Parent Council as an Associate Member.
 The primary role of an Associate Member is to offer assistance to the Parent Council when required.

 This may be for example helping out at a fundraising event (once Covid restrictions allow), baking for an event, selling raffle tickets etc. You would not be required to attend all meetings, just ones that would benefit from your attendance.
 As an Associate Member you would not be able to vote on Parent Council matters.
 This would require full membership.
 If you are interested in becoming an Associate Member please email email@example.com.
 It would also be helpful if you could detail what skills you have / what areas you would be interested in helping in, for e.g baking.

 - Viewforth High School Minutes 07-12-20_final (1) (Meeting Dated 7th December 2020)